 The road continues across a narrow island to a second channel of the river, which was once crossed by a stone bridge, described by Thomas Baskerville in 1692 as having two arches.
 The bridge later fell into disrepair and was replaced with wood.
 In 1770 the road, previously maintained by the parish was taken over and vastly improved by a turnpike company.
 During the 1780s, the Thames was connected to the Severn by a canal and trade with Wales, especially coal, was booming.
 So in 1787 this channel or canal was widened to become the main route for navigation, a new stone bridge with one wide arch was built, and a toll was charged to cross all three bridges.

-A little further on past the pub is a third large stone bridge over yet another channel of the river, called the Pidnell Bridge Arm.
+A little further on past the pub is a third large but narrow stone bridge over the third channel of the river, which is called the Pidnell Bridge Arm.
 Back in the days of turnpike roads, 1771-1878, there was a toll gate shed on this bridge, about where that old shed can be seen to the right of the bridge today.

 Pidnell Bridge was probably first built when the previously straight road was diverted slightly around to the east of Radcot due to a castle being built on its path in the early 12th century and hence a third and probably wooden bridge was required for the new road to cross a third branch of the river at this point.
 It was soon rebuilt along with the other bridges using stone.
 Pidnell bridge, described by Thomas Baskerville in 1692 as having had four rather small stone arches, was then owned by the lord of the manor, who demolished and rebuilt it in 1863 using iron and brick.
 This can be seen in the third photo on the left that was taken looking downstream in 1984.
 It was later faced with stone as shown in the two new photos above.
 The bridge gets its name from Pidnell, a small hamlet of a few cottages and a farm about three quarters of a mile away on the other side of the river, back towards Faringdon.

+Looking down from the north, the sharp turn in the road can be seen to deviate from the old straight road through the village that was blocked when the castle was built.
 Crossing over Pidnell Bridge, the road then passes a field on the left where once stood the early 12th century wooden castle and moat.
 The castle was built for and held in 1142 by Matilda’s supporters during The Anarchy (1139–1154), the civil war with Stephen, and demolished in the late 13th century.
 There was also an 11th century chapel built by Aelfsige of Faringdon that was demolished in the17th century, possibly when the Civil War (1642-1651) fortifications were set up on the site.
-Further on the road passes the 17th-century Radcot House and grounds on its way to the village of Clanfield.
+Further on the road passes the 17th-century Radcot Manor House and grounds on its way to the village of Clanfield.
+None of the houses of the original village on the old road remain there today and the road fell out of use around 1800.

 1986 Radcot Lock is just under a mile downstream of Radcot.
 A cut was dug in 1892 across a bend in the river just upstream from an old weir and flash lock at Old Man’s Bridge, which had been in use since at least the mid-1700s.
 The new weir is on the river on the other (northern) side of the island thus created.
 The lock-keepers house was built on the island – behind the office hut shown in the photo.
 The old house suffered from subsidence, so a new bungalow was being built at this time in 1986.
 The bricks delivered for the new building can be seen in the photo.
 Around 2013, a combined fish and canoe pass was constructed just upstream from the weir.